FREQUENTLY ASKED QUESTIONS

 If your Infinite Socket is denied by insurance, they will provide a reason for denial.
 LIM will work with your prosthetist to provide proper documentation to avoid denials on all cases.
 In the case of a denial, LIM provides assistance in the appeal process.

 How do I get my prosthetist trained in the Infinite Socket?

-  LIM offers weekly training courses for both the Infinite TF and TT.
-It is a one hour course held every Friday at 9 AM PST.
-If your prosthetist cannot make the training, they can contact LIM directly to schedule an alternative time. https://www.liminnovations.com/contact/
+LIM offers on-demand training courses for both the Infinite Socket TF and TT-S. It is a one hour course held at your convenience.
+If your prosthetist cannot make the training, they can contact LIM directly to schedule an alternative time. http://www.liminnovations.com/contact/

 How do I go about finding a prosthetist who works with the Infinite Socket near me?

 LIM has an expansive network of clinical providers across the US.
 Contact LIM directly to be referred to the clinic nearest to you at http://www.liminnovations.com/contact/